enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/delusions_ingresses/caster_tricks.md

 <|trick@trickster:templates|trick-id=trickster:current_thread|>

-Returns the spell slot running this spell, or void if this casting context does not use spell slots.
+Returns the spell slot running this spell, or void if this spell is not running in a spell slot.

 ;;;;;